 Chris M writes.
 "I truly enjoy a good fantasy/medieval-type story.
 The Markus and Bloodgrue stories are quick and easy to read.
 While reading the stories, I find myself escaping into another world.
 Rusty's world of Quantos is different (even the names of characters and places are different) and full of surprises.
 I hope the stories continue for a long time."

-High Prairie Fellowship of the Scribbler Writer’s Conference
+High Prairie’s Fellowship of the Scribbler Writer’s Conference

-The event is at the, High Prairie Smitty’s Meeting Room, with guests’ speakers, M J Domet from Beaverlodge, author of, Waves of Blue Light, as well as Rusty Knight from High Prairie, author of the Bloodgrue series and producer at InUPress.
+The event is held at the High Prairie’s Smitty’s rear dining area, with guest speakers, award winning author, M J Domet from Beaverlodge, author of Waves of Blue Light, as well as Rusty Knight from High Prairie, author of the Dragoman Bloodgrue series and producer at InUPress.

-This event is for writers, authors and readers that are interested in learning about writing and publishing.
+This event is for writers, authors, and readers who are interested in learning about writing and publishing.

-The event is sponsored by Inevitable Unicorn Press, (InUPress.ca), & Fellowship of the Scribblers of High Prairie, Alberta.
+This event is sponsored by Inevitable Unicorn Press (InUPress.ca) & Fellowship of the Scribblers of High Prairie, Alberta.